6 lavender cross stitch patterns

 How to present your lavender cross stitch patterns

 Check out these ideas and tutorials for different ways you can make up your finished cross stitching.
 To finish the cards as we have, check out our How to mount cross stitch in a triple-fold card tutorial.
-If you want to make you own card aperture, read our How to make a DIY aperure card post.
-For a finish with a difference, see our How to make a biscornu guide to craft a sweet shaped cushion, or display all 6 designs together with our How to make a padded cube toy tutorial.

 The classic colours, traditional style and nostalgic setting give these cards a timeless quality that will never date

-More from Susan Bates
+More cross stitch patterns by Susan Bates

 Oooh, these brilliant cross stitch cards look almost sweet enough to eat too, with designs for lots of different occasions.